 We would like to thank all participants of this study.

-The study was funded by the German Migraine and Headache Society (DMKG e.V., http://dmkg.de/).
+This is a research project of the German Migraine and Headache Society (DMKG e.V., http://dmkg.de/).

 Ethics approval and consent to participate